Adaptive-DigitalTwin/Machine-Learning-for-Maintaining-Digital-Twin-for-Online-Prediction/README.md

 - `calib_data_no_error`: A dictionary that contains the calibration data without error .
 - `calib_data_inc_error`: A cell array of matrices that contains the calibration data with error.

-After providing the necessary inputs, run the code in the `main.mlx` file step by step.
+After providing the necessary inputs, run the code in the _`main.mlx`_ file step by step.
 The code will generate simulation data, generate a surrogate (response surface), evaluate the accuracy of the surrogate model, use the surrogate to find the solution parameter based upon the calibration data provided, and plot the results.

 ### Output
 The aim of the experiment is to obtain the future parameters value which will be obtained as _'min_out_pos20'_ after the experiment.
-This represent using the data from Years 0, 5, 10, and 15 to obtain the future status.
-The additional process data can be visualised and seen in the 'main.mlx' file itselt while the simulation data will be stored into the collection directory.
+This represent using the data from Years _0, 5, 10, and 15_ to obtain the future status.
+The additional process data can be visualised and seen in the _'main.mlx'_ file itself while the simulation data will be stored into the collection directory.

 ## Dependencies